Did Hawaii accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Hawaii
+Learn About the ACA Medicaid Expansion in Hawaii

 Even though Hawaii and other states were offered the Affordable Care Act’s expansion of Medicaid, lawmakers were not required to accept the program.
 Only 31 states and Washington D.C. decided to move forward with the expansion of Medicaid, including Hawaii.
 While the former rules consider finances, the new guidelines set specific income limits for Medicaid enrollment.
 Most states that implemented the Medicaid expansion plan will allow those with incomes up to 133 percent of the federal poverty line to be enrolled.